mDaHua/MTSR/README.md

 # MTSR
 The pytorch code of hyperspectral image super-resolution method MTSR.

-The code will be made available upon acceptance.
+The code will be released after acceptance.

 ## Requirements
 * Python 3.10